harvard-lil/bag-nabit/README.md

 bag-nabit
 =========

-`bag-nabit` is a tool for downloading and attaching provenance to public datasets.
+`bag-nabit` is a tool for downloading and attaching provenance information to public datasets.
 The tool is intended for library projects that back up public domain resources and share them with patrons.

-`bag-nabit` writes a bagit package from either local files or remote URLs, and can also:
+`bag-nabit` writes a BagIt package from either local files or remote URLs, and can also:

 * Store request and response headers in a headers.warc file.
 * Attach timestamps and public-key signatures to the bag's tagmanifest file.
+* Verify format compliance and provenance chains on an existing bag-nabit bag.

 Installation
 ------------